SinisaVukmirovic/Good-Web-Fonts-App/README.md

 ---

 #### About CSS view transitions

 [Video tut](https://www.youtube.com/watch?v=quvE1uu1f_I)

 [Video doc](https://www.youtube.com/watch?v=DtErR1UUyiU)

 [MDN docs](https://developer.mozilla.org/en-US/docs/Web/CSS/::view-transition-group)

 ___

 ##### Manual for capturing sample screenshots from Google Fonts webpage, with monitor screen resolution of 1680 x 1050

-<small>1. copy the sentence in filter side bar's textbox</small>
+1. copy the sentence in filter side bar's textbox

-<small>2. set the font size to 24px (can be exceptions for some fonts...)</small>
+2. set the font size to 24px (can be exceptions for some fonts...)

-<small>3. keep the filter sidebar open</small>
+3. keep the filter sidebar open

-<small>4. console opened and set on the right and shrinked all the way to the right</small>
+4. console opened and set on the right and shrinked all the way to the right

-<small>5. result list on google fonts site should be displayed as grid</small>
+5. result list on google fonts site should be displayed as grid

-<small>6. than do a capture node screenshot of the image of font letters</small>
+6. than do a capture node screenshot of the image of font letters

 ##### that way screenshot captured should be 377px in width!